demharusnam/SwiftUIDrag/README.md

 SwiftUIDrag can be installed via Swift Package Manager (SPM) in Xcode:

 1. Navigate to the SPM (**File > Swift Packages > Add Package Dependency...**)
 2. Either enter the URL (**https://github.com/demharusnam/SwiftUIDrag**) or the name of the package in the search bar.
-Select the one with myself (**demharusnam**) as the owner.
+If you opted for the latter, select the displayed package with myself (**demharusnam**) as the owner.

 ## Author

-At the time of publishing SwiftUIDrag, I am an undergraduate computer engineering student from Toronto, Canada.
-I love Swift, SwiftUI and creating software.
+My name is Mansur, and at the time of publishing SwiftUIDrag, I am an undergraduate computer engineering student from Toronto, Canada.
+I love Swift, SwiftUI, and creating software.

 If you have any questions regarding SwiftUIDrag, please feel free to contact [me](https://github.com/demharusnam).